stanford-rc/globus.stanford.edu/server.md

 ---
 layout:      left-sidebar
-title:       Globus Connect Server
+title:       Globus Connect Server version 4
 title_line:  false
-description: Main page for Globus server information.
+description: Main page for Globus server information, for the deprecated version 4.
 ---

-# Globus Connect Server
+# Globus Connect Server version 4

+{% include info-box.html
+   icon="ghost"
+   header="Globus Connect Server v4 ends in December 2023"
+   content="Globus Connect Server version 4 has been deprecated, and will stop working at the end of 2023.
+This page is no longer being updated.
+For more information, see the news post on the home page."
+%}

 <b>Globus Connect Server</b> is the name of the software used to create Globus
 Connect Server endpoints, for allowing multiple users to access their files on